MilesCranmer/research_match/README.md

 # Research match
 Sorts a list of names by research interest.
 Good for conferences.

+Works by:
+- Downloading N recent abstracts each author in a list of names
-Works by searching N recent abstracts for keywords/regular expressions.
+- Searching the abstracts for keywords/regular expressions

 # Required packages
 - [ads](https://github.com/andycasey/ads)
     - Note: install from source, not from pip.
-The pip version gave me issues for lazy-loading attributes (see [here](https://github.com/andycasey/ads/issues/77)).
+The pip version gave me issues for lazy-loading attributes (similar to [here](https://github.com/andycasey/ads/issues/77)).
     - You also need the access token for the ADS API.
-Good instructions/examples are on the linked repo.
+Good instructions/examples are on the ads repo.

 # Usage